 B.A. in Middle Childhood Education (Grades 4-9) from The Ohio State University with concentrations in Math and Social Studies

 Dear SJS Families,

-This year in sixth and seventh grade math, we will be continuing our use of the Envision program by Pearson.
+This year in math, we will be continuing our use of the Envision program by Pearson.
 This program focuses specifically on the Common Core state standards, with special emphasis on good “math practices” that include multiple strategies for understanding, completing and checking any math problem.
-We had a great first year implementing the program and I have since seen drastic changes in the way students tackle math assignments.
+We have really seen the growth in our students after a few years of implementing the program and I have since seen drastic changes in the way students tackle math assignments.
 This program will continue to build strong, long-lasting aptitude for math in the classroom and real world.

 In Social Studies, the 8th graders will be studying American history, from ancient civilizations in North and South America through the Era of Reconstruction.
 Grades will be based on homework assignments, quizzes, tests, and projects for which a rubric will be provided.
 Special interactive/group projects will most likely have a participation grade also.

 Eighth grade students are now eligible to receive the sacrament of Confirmation at St. Joseph Parish.
 We will be using the program Chosen, and working closely with the Parish’s Director of Religious Education, Carol Wallington, to ensure the students are prepared for this momentous occasion.
 In Religion class, the 8th grade students will begin religion class by reflecting on a daily “precept” or “words to live by”.
 They can relate the precept to their personal lives, a friend or relative, or current event, and should discuss the benefits of living by said precept.
 We will be studying from the text Alive in Christ.
 Grades will be based on homework assignments, quizzes, tests and projects for which a rubric will be provided.
-The students may also receive a grade for their participation in mass on Fridays.Specials Schedule M – Art T – Music W – Health
+The students may also receive a grade for their participation in mass on Fridays.Specials Schedule Day 1 – Art Day 2 – Music Day 3 – Health/Wellness